Download the Book Guide

 - How does the author off-set the darkness of the subject matter?

-- How do the names of the witches reinforce stereotypes?
+- Consider how the names of the witches reinforce stereotypes.
+Is this funny, problematic, both?

 - How does the rhythm and ‘voice’ of each witch’s introduction reflect where they come from?

 - Can the children try reading each introduction in a different accent or witchy voice?
-Is the author right to do use stereotypes in this book?
+How would this book be different if the author had not used cultural stereotypes?

 Allow time for the children to look at the adverts at the back of the book.